OL39m2/DeepMimic-Portable-Distribution/README.md

 ## License

-The original DeepMimic source code is licensed under the MIT License.
+This distribution is licensed under the MIT License.
-Copyright (c) 2018 Xue Bin Peng.
+Copyright (c) 2018 Xue Bin Peng (original DeepMimic) Copyright (c) 2026 OL39m2 (packaging and launcher)

 See LICENSE for details.

-The packaging scripts, launcher, and documentation in this distribution are Copyright (c) 2026 OL39m2.
-All rights reserved.
-They are not licensed under the MIT License.

 ## Credits